-Risk registers and risk action plans are in place to manage the risks identified.
-The risk registers and action plans are reviewed by the management team on an ongoing basis to ensure currency.
+Updated risk registers and risk action plans were put in place to manage the risks identified.
+The risk registers and action plans are reviewed by the management team on an ongoing basis to ensure currency, mainly on a quarterly basis.

 Where appropriate, risk registers are incorporated as part of the governance arrangements for procuring waste management contracts and reviewed by the Project Boards established to oversee such procurements.
-In terms of operational contracts, during the operational phase, regular meetings take place to enable risks to be identified and appropriate action taken to manage the risks, including the use of the services of Audit, Governance and Risk Services.
+In terms of operational contracts, during the operational phase, regular meetings take place to enable risks to be identified and appropriate action taken to manage the risks, including the use of the services of AGRS.